Autodesk-Forge/forge-boilers.nodejs/README.md

 To load a design in the viewer:

  * Right-click the root node to create a new bucket if you do not have any
- * Upload the design file to the bucket
+ * Upload the design file to the bucket (supports file selection dialog or drag & drop)
  * Upon successful upload, the file appears in the bucket, right-click and select <b>Generate viewable</b>
  * Upon successful translation of the design, double-click the file and it will get loaded in the viewer